ncuskey/silver-umbrella/README.md

 - Clicking any part of the trio toggles the whole group status; colors stay in sync.
 - Commas and non‑sentence punctuation do not create VT groups and are ignored for CWS.
 - End‑of‑paragraph behavior:
-  - A group is inserted for every paragraph except the final text block if it lacks terminal punctuation.
+  - A group is inserted for every paragraph that lacks terminal punctuation, including the final text block.
   - The group is attached to the end of the paragraph (same line as the last word), never in the blank space.
   - Empty paragraphs (consecutive newlines) are ignored; no spurious groups are created between paragraphs.